Terms to Know

 Assessing Unit: An "assessing unit" is a city, town or county having a county department of assessment with the power to assess real property.
 This would also include a village unless it has enacted a local law.
 Sometimes an assessing unit may contain properties or portions thereof from neighboring towns.

 Assessed Value: This is the value that a property owner would actually pay taxes on.
+It is an educated guess made by the assessor based on sales and data for what that property may sell for on an open market.
 If the Equalization Rate is at 80%, the Assessed Value would be 80% of the Full Market Value.
 For example, if the Full Market Value of a property is $250,000 and the Equalization Rate is at 80%, the Assessed Value would be $200,000.

 Board of Assessment Review (BAR): a group of people who are appointed by the local municipality to hear and decide "Real Property Tax" grievances that could not be resolved between a property owner and the local assessor.
 The Board can consist of three to five members.
 The terms of service are five years and are staggered so that no more than one member's service will expire in the same calendar year.
 The Board can not meet unless it has a quorum or a majority of the members present.
 Board members should be familiar with property values, be at least 18 years old, be a U. S. citizen, a resident of the municipality and must take and file an oath of office.
 Members should possess a judicial temperament, provide a fair hearing, safeguard the due process of law and make decisions based on the facts presented by both the complainant and the assessor.
 New or re-appointee Board of Assessment Review members are required to attend training before they can participate in grievance hearings.
 A certificate of attendance will be provided.
 Source: Bar Training Manual